 What you owe depends on what you’ve earned.
 Generally, there are three types of tax to be aware of:

 Income Tax is variable, depending on how much you earn.
 Take a look at the 2023/24 tax year salary thresholds.

-Class 2 and 4 National Insurance are paid when you earn over £6,725 and £12,570 a year respectively from self-employment income.
+Class 2 and Class 4 National Insurance is paid when you earn over £6,725 and £12,570 a year respectively from self-employment income.